al70023/home-server/Nginx-Proxy-Manager/GUIDE.md

 ## Duck DNS Setup:

-This setup will use Duck DNS again, pointing to an internal IP address.
+This setup will use Duck DNS again, but pointing to an internal IP address.
 The domain name will be used to validate ownership and create SSL certificates that can be attached to proxy hosts, for encrypted connections to your services.

 Use existing subdomain that points to an internal network IP address (i.e. `192.168.x.x`).